Germinating the seeds

 The seeds germinate well at about 65-75 degrees F (18-24°C).
 I don't have experience germinating them outside this temperature range.
 I recommend placing a minimum/maximum thermometer near the pots, especially if using a heating mat.

 The seeds need light to germinate, so place the containers in a bright spot out of direct sun.
-A fluorescent or LED bulb kept 4 inches (10 cm) above them provides the right amount of light.
-Keep the light on at least 12-14 hours per day.
+An LED or fluorescent bulb kept 4 inches (10 cm) away provides the right amount of light (See: "Growing indoors with LED lights").

 The seeds should start sprouting in 2-4 weeks, but may take longer at cooler temperatures.
 Continue dripping water on the soil surface after they sprout, since young seedlings have a small root system.
 Increase the air ventilation slightly after the sprout to prevent rot.